 We will be externally managed by Cherry Hill Mortgage Management, LLC, a newly organized Delaware limited liability company formed in November 2012 and an affiliate of Freedom Mortgage.
-In connection with the completion of this offering, we will enter into a management agreement with our Manager, pursuant to which our Manager will conduct our day-to-day operations.
+We have entered into a management agreement with our Manager, pursuant to which our Manager has agreed to conduct our day-to-day operations.
 As an externally managed company, we will depend on the diligence, experience and skill of our Manager for the selection, acquisition, structuring, interest rate risk mitigation and monitoring of our target assets and associated borrowings.
-The management agreement will require our Manager to manage our business affairs in conformity with the policies and the investment guidelines that are approved and monitored by our board of directors.
-Pursuant to the terms of our management agreement, our Manager will provide us with our senior management team, including a substantially dedicated President and Chief Investment Officer, a fully dedicated Chief Financial Officer and a fully dedicated Agency RMBS Portfolio Manager.
-Our Manager and Freedom Mortgage will be parties to a services agreement.
+The management agreement requires our Manager to manage our business affairs in conformity with the policies and the investment guidelines that are approved and monitored by our board of directors.
+Pursuant to the terms of our management agreement, our Manager provides us with our senior management team, including a President and Chief Investment Officer, a Chief Financial Officer and a Senior Portfolio Manager.
+Our Manager and Freedom Mortgage are parties to a services agreement.
 We do not have any employees whom we compensate directly with salaries or other compensation; however, we expect to reimburse our Manager for the costs of wages, salaries and benefits incurred by our Manager with respect to certain of our officers to the extent they are dedicated to us.
 See "Our Manager and the Management Agreement" for a discussion of our management agreement and the services agreement.

 The members of our senior management team also serve as officers of our Manager.
 This senior management team has substantial experience in the financial services industry, with a particular focus on the residential mortgage markets.
 Mr. Middleman, our Chairman, is the sole member of our Manager and the sole stockholder, sole director and chief executive officer of Freedom Mortgage.
 Mr. Middleman founded Freedom Mortgage in 1990 and has over 27 years of mortgage industry expertise.
 His business vision, asset management approach and marketing strategy have resulted in Freedom Mortgage's growth from a regionally-based mortgage business to a leading national private mortgage origination and servicing business.
-In addition to Mr. Middleman, the members of our and our Manager's team that are responsible for implementing our asset acquisition and financing strategies include: Mr. Lown, our President and Chief Investment Officer, who has over 20 years of combined experience in the financial services industry and the residential mortgage markets; Mr. Levine, our Chief Financial Officer, who has over 30 years of combined experience in the financial services industry and the residential mortgage markets; and , our Agency RMBS Portfolio Manager, who has more than years of combined experience in the financial services industry and the residential servic
+In addition to Mr. Middleman, the members of our and our Manager's team that are responsible for implementing our asset acquisition and financing strategies include: Mr. Lown, our President and Chief Investment Officer, who has over 20 years of combined experience in the financial services industry and the residential mortgage markets; Mr. Levine, our Chief Financial Officer, Secretary and Treasurer, who has over 30 years of combined experience in the financial services industry and the residential mortgage markets; and Julian Evans, our Senior Portfolio Manager, who has more than 14 years of combined experience in the financial services industry and the residential mortgage markets.

-Prior to joining Freedom Mortgage in 2012, Mr. Lown built an extensive career in the residential mortgage sector where he held senior roles in mortgage trading, banking and risk management at UBS and Citigroup, including management of a mortgage origination business at UBS from 2006 to 2008.
+Prior to joining Freedom Mortgage in 2012, Mr. Lown built an extensive career in the residential mortgage sector where he held senior roles in mortgage trading, banking and risk management at UBS Securities LLC and Citigroup, including management of a mortgage origination business at UBS Securities LLC from 2006 to 2008.
 In addition, Mr. Lown has served as a senior advisor to the Office of Thrift Supervision.
 Mr. Levine joined Freedom Mortgage in 2012 as an Executive Vice President in charge of servicing oversight and financial reporting.
 Over the past 20 years, Mr. Levine has held various senior executive positions for both privately held and publicly traded residential and commercial real estate-related investment companies.
-Mr. Levine is a member of the American Institute of Certified Public Accountants.
-Messrs.
-Levine and will be fully dedicated to our company, and Mr. Lown will dedicate a substantial majority of his professional time to our company.